FMecha/battlegear/docs/sidebs/sbss_car.md

 * **Drivetrain:** FR
 ??? note "Notes"
       * Color: Super Red
-      * Equipped with the same mesh wheel as used by the 180SX (replacing a 3-spoke wheel), and an optional front grill.
+      * Equipped with the same mesh wheel as used by the 180SX (replacing the Yokohama Super Advan SA3R 3-spoke wheel in the original arcade game), and an optional front grill.
       * As the car has an SR20DET engine, the chassis code should be technically "PS13".
 This was not corrected in *Side by Side Special*.

 ### Nissan BNR32 Skyline GT-R